hreyesm/google-forms-automation/README.md

 JavaScript / Cypress script that fills out Google Forms automatically.

 ### Features
-* Graphical and command line preview modes.
+* Graphical and command line view modes.
 * Forms are filled out the desired number of times from a JSON file preloaded with data.
 * Support for multi-section forms with the following question types (dropdown is not supported):
   * Short answer